sky-write/sky-write.github.io/docs/_posts/2022-02-14-beta-release.markdown

 With this release the ability to send and receive messages has been implemented.
 To receive a message, go to the home fragment where the app will automatically display all banners in your current postcode.
 To send a message go to the messages fragment where you can select from a list of banners and input the destination postcode.

-This was all made possible through server infrastructure hosted by IBM.
+This was all made possible through cloud infrastructure hosted by IBM.
 A database has been set up to store all the banner and message data which the app communicates with through an API.

 ## Banners ##